Learn

 Spaced Repetition Without Flashcards

-A practical guide to using spaced repetition for lessons, articles, videos, notes, PDFs, links, and other real learning materials — not only isolated flashcards.
+A practical guide to using spaced repetition for lessons, articles, videos, notes, PDFs, links, and other real learning materials — while still using cards when they help.

 Spaced review